 top of page

-Artist Statement:
+Statement:

 During the process of capturing selective imagery from my daily life, experiences, and travel with photography, I build upon the image by fusing the photographs with integrative ‘material drawings’ which establish new angles, perspectives, texture, and surfaces in which to engage the subject matter.
 The combinative and organic work becomes defined by process as even the written texts become open to individual interpretation by the viewer.
 As a writer and publisher, the written word has important symbolic significance to my identity.
 The writing first becomes dictated through improvisation and scribbled onto the canvas, smeared with gesso, and then rewritten on top with an edited version.
 By fusing written text with image-making, I create a conscious interpretation of my artistic methods in real-time.
-Besides the literal attributions, the works are also metaphorical assemblages because they integrate three artforms containing photography, drawing, and creative writing into one cohesive work of art.
-Combining the intense power of realism with photography, the interpretative energy of the written word and expressive drawing, the assemblage constructs a bridge through the deconstruction of observable subject matter into forms of new visual and improvised consumption.
+Besides the literal attributions, the works are also metaphorical assemblages because they integrate four artforms containing photography, glass work, fiber, and creative writing into one cohesive work of art.
+Combining the intense power of realism with photography, the interpretative energy of the written word and expressive material placement, the assemblage constructs a bridge through the deconstruction of observable subject matter into forms of new visual and improvised consumption.

 Biography: